NLnetLabs/rotonda-doc/manual/source/index.rst

 a Routing Information Base (RIB).
 It also supports importing routes from MRT files into this database.
-Conditions for accepting incoming routes and sending messages to log files or a MQTT stream can be created using filters with the ``Roto`` programming language.i The RIB can be queried through an HTTP/JSON API.
+Conditions for accepting incoming routes and sending messages to log files or a MQTT stream can be created using filters with the ``Roto`` programming language.
+The RIB can be queried through an HTTP/JSON API.

 Future versions of Rotonda will support an on-disk database, using external